7 On Page SEO Tips to Implement Right Now

 Description

 You can either create your excerpt or set a description inside the Yoast plugin.
-If you don’t do either of these things text will still automatically pull from your article, but you want to rewrite it, so it has the keyword and a call to action.
+If you don’t do either of these things, the text will still automatically pull from your article, but you want to rewrite it so it has the keyword and a call to action.
 Dust off those copywriting skills.

 Compel passersby to choose you.
-The clickthrough rate is an indication to Google that your article is what people are looking for.
+The clickthrough rate indicates to Google that your article is what people are looking for.

 URL